Generally, as an artist, if the idea of creating something makes you want to weep, it is golden and you must immediately do it.

 This was one of those projects.

 The prompt was to use pop-up book techniques to transform one of the Bible pages.

-Recently, my parents brought back some old photos from Michigan; after my grandma moved to a nursing home, they cleared out her house.
+My parents brought back some old photos from my grandma’s house.

 Among others, I got the above photo of me as a newborn.
 I’m fresh out of the oven, the hospital wristband still on my arm.

 Can I be honest?
 When I look at the photo, the first emotion I feel is dislike.